Lightstreamer/Lightstreamer-example-Kafka-adapter-java/README.md

 ### Client to use with this demo

-As a client for this demo you can use the [Lightstreamer - DynamoDB Demo - Web Client](https://github.com/Lightstreamer/Lightstreamer-example-DynamoDB-client-javascript); you can follow the instructions fo the [Install section](https://github.com/Lightstreamer/Lightstreamer-example-DynamoDB-client-javascript#install) with one addition:
+As a client for this demo you can use the [Lightstreamer - DynamoDB Demo - Web Client](https://github.com/Lightstreamer/Lightstreamer-example-DynamoDB-client-javascript); you can follow the instructions in the [Install section](https://github.com/Lightstreamer/Lightstreamer-example-DynamoDB-client-javascript#install) with one addition:

  - change in the [src/js/const.js](https://github.com/Lightstreamer/Lightstreamer-example-DynamoDB-client-javascript/blob/master/src/js/const.js) file the *LS_ADAPTER_SET* to KAFKADEMO